intelsdi-x/swan/workloads/web_serving/README.md

 ## Launching SPECjbb:

-1. Install SPECjbb dependencies for Ubuntu or Centos with scripts `$SWAN_ROOT/workloads/web_serving/specjbb_deps_ubuntu.sh`, `$SWAN_ROOT/workloads/web_serving/specjbb_deps_centos.sh`.
+1. Install SPECjbb dependencies for Ubuntu or Centos with scripts (must be run as root) `$SWAN_ROOT/workloads/web_serving/specjbb_deps_ubuntu.sh`, `$SWAN_ROOT/workloads/web_serving/specjbb_deps_centos.sh`.
 It will install java-1.8.0-openjdk on your machine.
-1. Download and extract SPECjbb with a script `$SWAN_ROOT/scripts/get_specjbb.sh`.
+1. Download and extract SPECjbb with a script (must be run as root) `$SWAN_ROOT/scripts/get_specjbb.sh`.
 It will download an iso file, mount it and copy its content into `$SWAN_ROOT/workloads/web_serving/`.